IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Geospatial
 ----------

-Geospatial `shapefiles <http://en.wikipedia.org/wiki/Shapefile>`_ can be further explored and manipulated through an optional installation configuration with `WorldMap <../user/data-exploration/worldmap.html>`_, a geospatial data visualization and analysis tool developed by the `Center for Geographic Analysis <http://gis.harvard.edu/>`_ at Harvard University.
+Geospatial `shapefiles <http://en.wikipedia.org/wiki/Shapefile>`_ can be further explored and manipulated through an optional integration with `WorldMap <../user/data-exploration/worldmap.html>`_, a geospatial data visualization and analysis tool developed by the `Center for Geographic Analysis <http://gis.harvard.edu/>`_ at Harvard University.
 A shapefile is a set of files, often uploaded/transferred in .zip format.
 This set may contain up to 15 files.
 A minimum of 3 specific files (.shp, .shx, .dbf) are needed to be a valid shapefile and a 4th file (.prj) is required for WorldMap--or any type of meaningful visualization.

 For ingest into Dataverse and connecting to WorldMap, these 4 files are the minimum required: